 In short, urgency leads to undervaluing the past, since it has already happened, and the future, since it is too uncertain.
 It also disregards expectations, duration and transitions.
 A political and legal culture of impatience therefore emerges and a propensity to resolve problems by provisional-definitive means.
-In a word, the transitory becomes habitual and urgency becomes permanent (cf. Ost, 2001: 359).
+In a word, the transitory becomes habitual and urgency becomes permanent (Ost 2001, p.
+359).

 The second characteristic is fuelled by the general principle of precaution, applied in this case to the pressing needs of austerity and exception.
 I will take as an example the reforms to labour law.
-The principle of precaution in association with the politics of austerity emerges as mystification (appealing to the principle of "social fear"), by concealing the fact that the causal nexus between flexibility and security is uncertain and the preventive reform measures adopted may create risks of their own (cf. Sunstein, 2005).
-This issue is particularly important since the relationship between efficiency and equity has indistinct outlines in terms of labour and analysis of the subject has proved inconclusive (Louçã and Caldas, 2009: 327-353).
-From scientific uncertainty, scenarios and suppositions are created which justify bypassing the principles of proportionality, non-discrimination and consistency with similar previous measures.
-This draws attention to the fact that a sense of collective insecurity and panic may be aroused by a non-existent relationship, therefore defined as a non-existent risk which is deeply feared 17.
+The principle of precaution in association with the politics of austerity emerges as mystification (appealing to the principle of "social fear") 13, by concealing the fact that the causal nexus between flexibility and security is uncertain and the preventive reform measures adopted may create risks of their own (Sunstein 2005).
+This issue is particularly important since the relationship between efficiency and equity has indistinct outlines in terms of labour and analysis of the subject has proved inconclusive (Louçã and Caldas 2009, p.
+327- 353).
+From scientific uncertainty, scenarios and suppositions are created which justify bypassing the principles of proportionality, non-discrimination and consistency with similar previous measures 14.
+This draws attention to the fact that a sense of collective insecurity and panic may be aroused by a non-existent relationship, therefore defined as a non-existent risk which is deeply feared 15.
 By way of example, preventing the "social evil" of rigid labour legislation becomes a socially acceptable risk, despite the likelihood that its influence on lowering unemployment, job creation, increased productivity and economic growth is questionable.
 In addition, there is a lack of debate on the impact of neoliberal flexibility measures on social cohesion and integration.
+This "purchase of regulatory security" (Sunstein